Marcello Ferrada de Noli

-Marcello Ferrada de Noli (born 25 July 1943) is a Swedish professor emeritus of epidemiology, and medicine doktor in psychiatry (Ph.D.
+Marcello Vittorio Ferrada de Noli (born 25 July 1943) is a Swedish professor emeritus of epidemiology, and medicine doktor in psychiatry (Ph.D.
 Karolinska Institute, Sweden).
-He was Research Fellow and lecturer at Harvard Medical School, and was later head of the research group of International and Cross-Cultural Injury Epidemiology at the Karolinska Institute until 2009.
+He was research fellow and lecturer at Harvard Medical School, and was later head of the research group of International and Cross-Cultural Injury Epidemiology at the Karolinska Institute until 2009.
 Ferrada de Noli is known for his investigations on suicidal behaviour associated with severe trauma.
-He is the founder of the NGO Swedish Doctors for Human Rights, SWEDHR.
+He is the founder of the NGO Swedish Doctors for Human Rights (SWEDHR).
 He is also a writer, and painting artist.